Condense information into talking points for a congressional staff member

 Policy advocates on Capitol Hill monitor current events regarding topics of interest to their organization and create fact sheets to send to members of congress and their staff.
 Fact sheets summarize information that supports your argument in such a way that a congressional staff person can understand your viewpoint.
 Depending on your organization, you are likely to be proactive in sending your fact sheets to a congressional office.
 However, there are cases where they may reach out to you and ask for talking points.

-The amendment on the floor is to cut funding of the National Endowment for the Humanities.
-Examine the news about NEH, the evaluation of NEH programs, and initiatives: https://www.grants.gov/web/grants/learn-grants/grant-making- agencies/national-endowment-for-the-humanities.html.
+The amendment on the floor is to cut funding for the National Endowment for the Humanities.
+Examine the news about NEH (neh.gov) and evaluate NEH programs and initiatives (grants.gov).

 Write a fact sheet to a representative of your choice.
 Search for a congressional member who sits on the Appropriations Subcommittees on Interiors, Environment, and Related Agencies for the Senate or House, which have jurisdiction over funding decisions for the NEH.
 Conduct research on the congressional member.
 Prepare a document to present to the congressional member’s staff or office.

 Task 1: Identify issues the senator or representative cares about.

 When writing fact sheets, a successful approach is to ask (1) who is my target audience and (2) what issues are they concerned about?
 To find areas of concern, think about areas that his or her constituents might care about in his or her home state.
 The fact sheet is more effective if it is specific and personal to the target person in Congress.
 Each category below has an example to get you started, but think beyond these examples.
 Get creative!

 - Economic impact – losing jobs.
 For example, defunding the NEH would mean that faculty, postdocs, and grad students who are funded by NEH grants could lose their jobs.